 In accordance with the Corporations Act and ASX Listing Rule 3.1, the Company's policy requires the immediate (i.e. promptly without delay having regard to the circumstances) notification to ASX of all information concerning the Company that a reasonable person would expect to have a material effect on the price or value of the Company's securities, subject to exceptions permitted by that rule.
-A reasonable person is taken to expect information to have a material effect on the price or value of the Company's securities if the information would, or would be likely to, influence persons who commonly invest in securities in deciding whether to acquire or dispose of the Company's securities.
+A reasonable person is taken to expect information to have a material effect on the price or value of the company's securities if the information would, or would be likely to, influence persons who commonly invest in securities in deciding whether to acquire or dispose of the Company's securities.

-All staff are required to inform their reporting manager of any potentially price-sensitive information concerning the Company as soon as they become aware of it.
-Reporting managers are in turn required to inform the Managing Director of any potentially price-sensitive information.
+All personnel are required to inform their reporting manager of any potentially price-sensitive information concerning the Group as soon as they become aware of it.
+Reporting managers are in turn required to inform the Company Secretary (also an Executive Director) of any potentially price-sensitive information.